 Average Annual Salary for Statisticians: $93,290

 Contrary to common opinion, there are distinct professions for statisticians and accountants.
-Despite the fact that both professions include doing numerical analyses and disseminating the findings in a consistent manner.
+Even though both professions include doing numerical analyses and consistently disseminating the findings.
 The work of a statistician gathers a variety of data and analyses it to assist a business, client, or organization in making choices.

 Writing content for someone else while letting them claim credit for it is known as ghostwriting.
 Everything in this employment, from communicating with clients to creating the product itself, is done in writing, making it one of the greatest speaking-free occupations.

 Additionally, you may make a lot of money here because writing is one of the most undervalued high-income abilities available.